kkdave28/Shell-Scripts/README.md

     Usage: runjunit [testclass1.java] [testclass2.java] ...

     Note: This script works for JUnit4 and hasn't been tested for other versions.
 You will need JUnit4 and Hamcrestcore .jar files in order to compile and run JUnit tests.
-In my case, I have sourced shell variables "$JUNIT_JAR" and "HAM_JAR" that point to the respective JUnit and Hamcrest .jar files.
+In my case, I have sourced shell variables "$JUNIT_JAR" and "$HAM_JAR" that point to the respective JUnit and Hamcrest .jar files.
 You need to have the same configuration or similar to it.
-For example, if I put bot of the .jar files in /home/user/junit-jars, I will have the following in my bash/zsh rc file:
+For example, if I put both of the .jar files in /home/user/junit-jars, I will have the following in my bash/zsh rc file:

         export JUNIT_JAR=/home/user/junit-jars/junit-4.xx.jar
         export HAM_JAR=/home/user/junit-jars/hamcrest-core-1.x.jar